Adaptive Reinforcement Learning for Unobservable Random Delays: Introduction

 In this paper, we make the following contributions:

-(i) We introduce a novel framework, the {\it interaction layer}, which allows agents to adapt to randomly varying delays—even when these delays are unobservable.
-In this setup, the agent generates a matrix of candidate actions ahead of time, each intended for a possible future execution time.
+(i) \textbf{We introduce a novel framework, the \emph{interaction layer}, which allows agents to adapt to randomly varying delays, even when these delays are unobservable.} In this setup, the agent generates a matrix of candidate actions ahead of time, each row in the matrix intended for a possible future arrival time (without knowing for certain which row will be selected).
 Specifically, the design handles both (a) that the future actions can have varying delays, and (b) that action packets sent over a network can be lost or arrive in incorrect order.
 The actual action is selected at the interaction layer once the delay is revealed.
+Similar to DCAC, we also report back the revealed delays in hindsight.
 This approach enables informed decision-making under uncertainty and robust behavior in the presence of stochastic, unobservable delays (Section~\ref{sec:interaction-layer}).

-(ii) We develop a new model-based reinforcement learning algorithm, \emph{Actor-Critic with Delay Adaptation (ACDA)}, which leverages the interaction layer to adapt dynamically to varying delays.
-The algorithm provides two key concepts: (a) instead of using states as input to the policy, it uses a distribution of states as an embedding that enables the generation of more accurate time series of actions, and (b) an efficient heuristic to determine which of the previously generated actions are executed.
+(ii) \textbf{We develop a new model-based reinforcement learning algorithm, \emph{Actor-Critic with Delay Adaptation (ACDA)}, which leverages the interaction layer to adapt dynamically to varying delays.} The algorithm provides two key concepts: (a) instead of using states as input to the policy, it uses a distribution of states as an embedding that enables the generation of more accurate time series of actions, and (b) an efficient heuristic to determine which of the previously generated actions are executed.
 These actions are needed to compute the state distributions.
 The approach is particularly efficient when delays are temporally correlated, something often seen in scenarios when communicating over transmission channels (Section~\ref{sec:mbpac}).

-(iii) We evaluate ACDA on a suite of MuJoCo locomotion tasks from the Gymnasium library \cite{art:2024:gymnasium}, using randomly sampled delay processes designed to mimic real-world latency sources.
-Our results show that ACDA, equipped with the interaction layer, consistently outperforms state-of-the-art algorithms designed for fixed delays.
-It achieves higher average returns across all benchmarks except one, where its performance remains within the standard deviation of the best constant-delay method (Section~\ref{sec:evaluation}).
+(iii) \textbf{We evaluate ACDA on a suite of MuJoCo locomotion tasks, using randomly sampled delay processes designed to mimic real-world latency sources and using recorded real-world delays collected from WiFi network communications.} Our results show that ACDA, equipped with the interaction layer, consistently outperforms state-of-the-art algorithms designed for fixed delays and for unobservable random delays.
+In particular, our evaluation shows that the measured real-world time series are time-dependent and that our method hence performs extraordinarily well in practice.
+Moreover, our approach achieves higher average returns across all benchmarks except one, where its performance remains within the standard deviation of the best constant-delay method (Section~\ref{sec:evaluation}).